 Anyway, here’s a very first video.
 The system is very rough – content and processing are in a very basic stage, and there’s lots of latency right now.
 The percussion audio is just there for illustrative purposes – PIGS is intended to produce visuals only.
 You can read more about PIGS on the YouTube page:

-“Psycho Unraveled” is part of my sabbatical research at iotaCenter.
+Part of my artist-in-residence research at iotaCenter.